 Plastics have become the ubiquitous workhorse material of the modern economy – combining unrivalled functional properties with low cost. … Today nearly everyone, everywhere, every day comes into contact with plastics – especially plastic packaging, … While delivering many benefits, the current plastics economy has drawbacks that are becoming more apparent by the day.
 After a short first-use cycle, 95% of plastic packaging material value, or $80–120 billion annually, is lost to the economy.

 The New Plastics Economy - Rethinking the future of plastics, World Economic Forum, 2016

-Just in Denmark, between 300 and 400 tons of plastic ends up as waste every year.
+In Denmark alone, between 300 and 400 tons of plastic end up as waste every year.
 Around 85% of this mass is comprised of the 6 most common types of plastics,